The History of Ohio, Kentucky and Indiana Haunts

 The 1980’s was a unique time in history with horror movies being at the forefront.
 Many haunts were using characters like Freddy Krueger, Jason Voorhees, Leatherface, Pinhead and Michael Myers.
 The acting troupe Legion of Terror was formed by the group Knights of Fright in 1985 and they were quite different.
 They let their actors have freedom in creating their own original characters on a nightly basis and there was no set script.
 Bloodview Haunted House on 1010 Towpath Road in Broadview Heights, Ohio is where Legion of Terror resides.
 This haunt has been around since 1981.
 Over the years Bloodview has been able to raise millions of dollars for charities including the Broadview Heights Lions Club.

-1988, Bloodview held auditions at the Superman Convention for those interested in joining the Legion of Terror.
+In 1988, Bloodview held auditions at the Superman Convention for those interested in joining the Legion of Terror.
 They also applied makeup to those who were part of the masquerade contest that night.
 One eager teenager auditioned by lip singing to the song La Bomba as he played the music on his boombox.

 Bloodview is known for the Legion of Terror who torments and entertains customers in their unique queue lines.
 It’s a frightening show before you enter the haunt.
 It’s said that Netherworld Haunted House was so impressed with Bloodview that they modeled their queue line after them.
 To this day, the Legion of Terror still haunts Bloodview Haunted House making them the oldest haunt acting troupe in the world.
+Bloodview Haunted House wouldn’t be open in 2020 due to COVID-19.

 Home Haunts were quite popular in the 1980’s and in 1988 video game guru, commercial space pioneer, and entrepreneur Richard Gariott turned his 4,500 square foot Austin, Texas mansion into the most elaborate home haunt America has ever seen.
 It was called Britannia Manor which is the name of a castle in the video game Ultima.
 It took months and over $100,000 to create the elaborate scenes and special effects.
 Garriot’s pool was turned into a lagoon and featured a man in a row boat being torn apart by a monster.
 A ton of dry ice was used to make the lagoon foggy.